List of types of fur: Faux

 Faux fur or fake fur is a material made of synthetic fibers designed to resemble fur, normally as part of a piece of clothing.

 Fisher

 Fisher fur varies from grayish brown to nearly black.
-The fur measures about two and one-half inches in length.
+The fur is about two and one-half inches (about 60 mm) in length.
 It is used mainly for muffs and neck, shoulder pieces.
-The trapping of fishers is restricted in many States leading to it becoming a more uncommon type of fur in comparison to the mink.
+The trapping of fishers is restricted in many states leading to it becoming a more uncommon type of fur in comparison to the mink.
 Fisher fur is more durable and water resistant than other types of fur such as fox.